maltebp/river-hot-reload-prototype/notes/goal.md

 - Hot Reloading Lib

-  - Contains classes related to hot reloading (e.g. `IPluginSystem`)
+  - Contains classes related to hot reloading (e.g. `IPlugin` and `PluginSystem`)
   - May be part of Core lib

+- Plugin

+  - The dll that is hot-reloaded - implements the plugin API

+- Plugin API

+  - Class representation of the plugin
-- System interface:
+  - Constructs the

-  - The system defines an interface, which describes the arguments (allowing for dependency injection without service locator pattern)

 - System: